Blue Valentine (film): Plot

-Dean is a hopeless-romantic high-school dropout, working for a moving company in Brooklyn.
-Cindy is an aspiring doctor studying pre-med while living with her bickering parents and caring for her grandmother in Pennsylvania.
+Flashbacks reveal that Dean was a hopeless romantic high school dropout, working for a moving company in Brooklyn.
+Cindy was once an aspiring doctor studying pre-med while living with her parents and caring for her grandmother in Pennsylvania.
+Her parents have a volatile marriage, with her dad being verbally abusive towards her mother.
 She is dating a fellow student named Bobby and one day, the two have intercourse where he ejaculates inside her without her consent.
-This causes an angered Cindy to break up with him.
-Sometime later, while Dean is delivering furniture to a nursing home in Pennsylvania, he runs into Cindy, who is visiting her grandmother.
-He gives her his number but she never calls; however, they coincidentally meet again on a bus and begin dating shortly afterwards.
+He brings her roses but gets angry when she does not accept his apology, causing Cindy to shut him out.